-After all, that’s one of the main selling points of an infographic.
+After all, quick digestibility is one of the main selling points of an infographic.
 It's able to convey meaning much faster than a blog post can:

 Additionally, because infographics are so shareable, they can be an excellent link building asset.
 You can post them on highly visual social media platforms such as Instagram and Pinterest, for example, and point back to your site and drive traffic.

 If you're not skilled in graphic design, you may want to consider using a platform such as Canva:

 This free graphic editing tool includes infographic templates you can use to create quality visuals with minimal experience.